La Folia

-Mike Silverton contributed to Fanfare first as a columnist and later as a reviewer for about a dozen years before he proposed to Madrigal Audio Labs that they sponsor an Internet music review.
+Editor Emeritus Mike Silverton contributed to the print bi-monthly Fanfare first as a columnist and later as a reviewer for about a dozen years before he proposed to Madrigal Audio Laboratories that they sponsor an Internet music review.
 Thus La Folia.
-The sponsorship perished, La Folia persists.
-Silverton covers high-end audio equipment for UltraAudio.com and contributes Random Noise, a column about music and related matters, to OnSoundandMusic.com.
-In an earlier life, La Folia’s editor produced poetry readings for Pacifica Radio (WBAI, KPFA, KPFK), WNYC and the New School for Social Research.
-His own work has appeared in several anthologies compiled by the late William Cole, various literary publications, Harper’s and The Nation.
-A two-CD set, Analogue Smoque, Pogus 21029-2, features Silverton reading his eponymous text to sounds by Tom Hamilton and Al Margolis.
-Silverton resides with his wife Lee, an artist, in an 1842 town house on the coast of Maine.
-Mike’s mother’s maiden name is Smetana.
+(The sponsorship ended with Madrigal Labs’ demise.
+La Folia has since operated absent sponsorship or ads.)
+In addition to having contributed articles to Stereo Review, The Absolute Sound, and most recently, StereoTimes.com, Silverton produced poetry readings for Pacifica Radio (WBAI, KPFA, KPFK), WNYC and the New School for Social Research dogs’ lifetimes ago.
+His own poetry has appeared in anthologies compiled by the late William Cole, poetry mags, Harper’s and The Nation.
+More recently Silverton has shown his art at Aarhus Gallery, Belfast, Maine, and the Center for Maine Contemporary Art.
+A two-CD set, Analogue Smoque, Pogus 21029-2, features Silverton reading his texts to musical accompaniments by Tom Hamilton and Al Margolis.
+Silvertonresides with his wife Lee, an artist, in an 1842 town house on the coast of Maine (in which Jefferson Davis spent a night in 1854).

-Grant Chu Covell works in the Boston area.
-His music reviews have appeared in EAR Magazine and InMusic, and he was the publisher of The Periodic Journal of Bibliography (1990-95).
-A short article on a work for piano and tape is in the Csound Magazine.
-His instrumental and electroacoustic music has been performed in the U.S. and abroad, and he has shared too many CDs of his music with family and friends (one work was recorded in a refrigerator).
+Managing Editor Grant Chu Covell works in the Boston area.
+He once worked for a global technology company that made hardware which Xenakis and Babbitt used to good effect.
+He was the publisher of the brilliant but forgotten The Periodic Journal of Bibliography (1990-95), and his music reviews have appeared in EAR Magazine and InMusic.
+His instrumental and electroacoustic music has been performed in the U.S. and abroad, and he has shared many CDs of his music with family and friends (one piece was recorded in a refrigerator).
+A short article about a composition he wrote for piano and tape can be found in the Csound Magazine.
 Two electroacoustic works have appeared in commercial compilations: Presence III and The Door Project.
-His family dog’s name is taken from a character in Wagner’s Ring.
+A recent CD can be found here, and another is in preparation.
+A long departed family dog’s name was taken from a character in Wagner’s Ring.

-Walt Mundkowsky was born 1944 in San Antonio, TX.
+Text Editor Walt Mundkowsky was born 1944 in San Antonio, TX.
 As a teenager, he had a dachshund named after Hugo Wolf.
 Extensive writings on film (cf. his “Cinema Obscura” column in Home Theater, 1995-2001).
-He favors the mine-shaft approach to music listening — in-depth exploration of tiny, unrelated areas.
+He favors the mine-shaft approach to music listening — in-depth exploration of tiny swiss replica franck muller, unrelated areas.
 A resident of Beverly Hills, he has lived in basements in Denver, London and Stockholm, and may very well do so again.

 At three Beth Levin fell in love with her first piano, an old Lester upright in the basement.
 She would go down for hours and create a little world for herself.
 Made her debut with the Philadelphia Orchestra at age 12, and performed with them again at 16.
 (Her teacher was the great Chopin interpreter, Maryan Filar.)
 On her first day as a pupil of Rudolf Serkin at the Curtis Institute, she roamed the halls of practice rooms wondering how anyone could practice for six hours.
 Her best moments have been as soloist with orchestras in Boston, New York, Philadelphia and Seattle, touring in Music From Marlboro and with chamber groups she has founded, most recently the American Arts Trio.
 She writes: “I live with my family in Brooklyn.
 I very much wanted children and was eager for the challenge of balancing a musical life with a home life.
 One of my favorite tasks is to pop a lasagna into the oven while doing some intense practicing, thereby fulfilling two roles at once — mother and musician.”